 Hiring diverse staff is not optional, especially when trying to create a welcoming environment for all customers.
 There are loads of business benefits to hiring a diverse staff as well — including a more efficient and innovative team — so take a look at how you’re recruiting diverse candidates.

 Do your job descriptions use neutral language?
 Is your facility accessible to those with disabilities?
 Do you require internships or a college degree in roles where it’s not absolutely necessary?
 Are you actively engaging with diverse candidates and ensuring everyone is given equal consideration for your open roles?
 Addressing these considerations can put you on a better path to hiring more inclusively.
-For more tips on inclusive recruitment, check out this blog.

 Train your new hires and your veterans